 Even if you feel as though you’re being more productive when you multitask, your performance can suffer.
 Our second productivity tip is to set aside a few hours each day to remove all distractions such as checking email, browsing social media or the internet, and answering phone calls.
 In this distraction-free environment, see if you experience an increase in real productivity.

 For the most part, if at all possible, it’s best to use your weekends to relax and refresh.
 This way, you can start the new week with a boost in energy and motivation—which leads to increased productivity.

 There is, however, one exception to this rule.
-The weekend can be the perfect time to take an hour or two to get caught up so you can start the week on top of your game, or even get ahead by taking care of some of the less taxing items on your to-do list in advance.
+Productivity tip number three is to use an hour or two on the weekend to get caught up so you can start the week on top of your game, or even get ahead by taking care of some of the less taxing items on your to-do list in advance.
 Beginning the week with a head start already in place will motivate you to keep up the pace and get even more done.

 Remember, successfully running an independent business requires motivation, focus, and productivity.
 By incorporating these tips into your weekly routine, you can easily boost all three.